-Some of the challenges in waste collection are compounded by a historic 'task and finish' working culture which rewarded operatives who finished their collection rounds quickly with an early conclusion to their working day.
-It is easy to appreciate that in these circumstances, health and safety procedures may be viewed as a hindrance to acquiring the reward.
+Although reducing in popularity, some of the challenges in waste collection have been compounded by a traditional 'task and finish' working culture which rewarded operatives who finished their collection rounds quickly with an early conclusion to their working day.
+It is easy to appreciate that in these circumstances, health and safety procedures may be viewed as a hindrance to acquiring the expected reward.